hemberg-lab/MicroExonator/README.md

 Before running MicroExonator you need to have certain files at `MicroExonator/`.
 You need to create `config.yaml` and `cluster.json` inside .
 Finally, to declare the input, you need to create `desing.tsv` (for fastq.gz files that are locally in your machine) and/or `NCBI_accession_list.txt`(for SRA accession names).
 Take a look to Examples folder.

+The `config.yaml` file is an standar yaml file that should have the path of the input files and certain paramethers:

+    Genome_fasta : /path/to/danRer11.fa
+    Gene_anontation_bed12 : /path/to/danRer11.ensembl.bed12
+    GT_AG_U2_5 : /path/to/danRer11_GT_AG_U2_5.good.matrix
+    GT_AG_U2_3 : /path/to/Zebrafish/Data/danRer11_GT_AG_U2_3.good.matrix
+    vertebrates_phylop : /path/to/danRer11.chrom.sizes.bw.sep
+    working_directory : /path/to/Zebrafish/
+    ME_DB : /path/to/VastDb.bed12
+    ME_len : 30

+Whereas `Genome_fasta` is a multifaste file containg the genome cromosomes. `Gene_anontation_bed12` is a BED file containing the transcript annotation, which can be found at [UCSC genome browser](http://genome.ucsc.edu/cgi-bin/hgTables).
+GT_AG_U2_5 and GT_AG_U2_5 are splice site PWMs that can be either get from [SpliceRack](http://katahdin.cshl.edu/SpliceRack/poster_data.html) or generated using our costume script.

 # Run

 If you are working remotely or even in your own machine, we highly recommend create an screen before running MicroExonator